soligen2010/RC_RX_CABELL_V3_FHSS/README.md

 Fail-safe set mode will set the fail-safe values.
 This can be done one of two ways:
 * A set-Fail-Safe packet can be sent from the transmitter.
 The values from the first packet in a series for set-Fail-Safe packets are saved as the new fail-safe values.
 The LED is turned on when a set-Fail-Safe packet is received, and stays on as long as set-Fail-Safe packets continue to be received.
 The LED is turned off when set-Fail-Safe values stop being received
-* After the receiver has initialized, the bind button (or use bind jumper) can be held for one to 2 seconds until the LED is turned on.
+* After the receiver has initialized, the bind button (or bind jumper) can be held for one to 2 seconds until the LED is turned on.
 The values from the first packet received after the LED is turned on will be saved as the new fail-safe values.
 The LED will turn off when the button is released (or jumper removed).

-When fail-safe set mode is entered the LED is turned on and stays on until the failsafe set mode is exited.
+When fail-safe set mode is entered, the LED is turned on and stays on until the failsafe set mode is exited.
 Only the values from the first packet received in fail-safe set mode are saved (this is to avoid accidentally using up all of the EEPROMs limited number of write operations)

 Values for all channels can be set except for the throttle channel.
 The fail-safe for throttle is always the minimum throttle.

 ## Diversity
-Diversity is achieved by using 2 NRF24L01 modules.
-This improves link reliability and Try to orient the antennas close to 90 degrees to each other so at least one antenna has a good orientation to the transmitter antenna.
+Diversity is achieved by using 2 NRF24L01 modules, which improves link reliability.
+Try to orient the antennas close to 90 degrees to each other so at least one antenna has a good orientation to the transmitter antenna.
 The use of a second NRF24L01 module for diversity is optional.
 The code automatically detects if one or 2 modules are connected.
 See the "with diversity" schematic in the hardware folder for how to wire the NRF24L01 modules.

 Both modules listen for an incoming packet.
 If the primary receiver does not get a packet when expected, the secondary receiver is checked for the missed packet.
-After each packet the primary/secondary recievered are swapped, except in the case where only the primary receiver had the packet, in which case this receiver will retain the primary role.
+After each packet, the primary/secondary receivers are swapped, except in the case where only the primary receiver had the packet, in which case this receiver will retain the primary role.
 Telemetry packets are transmitted using the same receiver that was used to read the packet.
-If both recievers got the incoming packet, then the packet in the secondary receiver is discarded.
+If both receivers got the incoming packet, then the packet in the secondary receiver is discarded.
+The net effect is that the receivers alternate with each packet, except when only one receiver is receiving, in which case that receiver continues to be used for both the primary receiver and telemetry transmit.

-## Taranis Setup using Multiprotocol Module
+## Taranis Setup using Multi-Protocol Module
 Needs work

 ## Telemetry

-Needs work
+When the sub-protocol is set to Normal with Telemetry, the receiver sends telemetry packets back to the transmitter.
+Three values are returned, a simulated RSSI, and the voltages on the Arduino pins A6 and A7.
+A receiver module with diversity is recommended when using telemetry to increase the reliability of the telemetry packets being received by the transmitter.

+### RSSI

+Because the NRF24L01 does not have an RSSI feature, the RSSI value is simulated based on the packet rate.
+The base of the RSSI calculation is the packet success rate from 0 to 100.
+This value is re-calculated approximately every 1/2 second (every 152 expected packets).
+This success percentage is then modified in real time based on packets being missed, so that if multiple packets in a row are missed the RSSI value drops without having to wait for the next re-calculation of the packet rate.

+In practice, the packet rate seems to stay high for a long range, then drop off quickly as the receiver moves out of range.
+Typically, the telemetry lost warning happens before the RSSI low warning.

+The RSSI class encapsulates the RSSI calculations.
+If you are so inclined, feel free play with the calculation.
+If anyone finds an algorithm that works better, please contribute it.

+### Analog Values

+Analog values are read on Arduino pins A6 and A7.
+Running on a, Arduino with VCC of 5V, only values up to 5V can be read.  __A value on A6 or A7 over the Arduino VCC will cause  damage__, so care must be taken to ensure the voltage is in a safe range.

+Values from pins A6 and A7 come into a Taranis transmitter as telemetry values A1 and A2.
+You can use either of these to read battery voltage or the output of current sensor.
+The following article explains how to input battery voltage to A2 on an Frsky receiver using a voltage divider.
+The same method can be used to read battery voltage on this receiver.  [http://olex.biz/tips/lipo-voltage-monitoring-with-frsky-d-receivers-without-sensors](http://olex.biz/tips/lipo-voltage-monitoring-with-frsky-d-receivers-without-sensors).

+The values sent are 0 - 255 corresponding to 0V - 5V.
+This will need to be re-scaled to the actual voltage (or current, etc.) in the transmitter on the telemetry  configuration screen.

 ## Packet Format